Ontario and Canada Legal Rights Explained

 Tools of the trade essential to the employment of a member of the benefit unit are exempt assets.

-This rule applies where the benefit unit member is a waged employee (ie. under an employer) - NOT when they are engaged in self-employment (ie. as an independent contractor).
+This rule ["essential to the employment"] applies only where the benefit unit member is a waged employee (ie. under an employer) - not when they are engaged in self-employment (ie. as an independent contractor).
 The next section deals with self-employment, or business, situations [Reg s.39(1)6].

 (f) Business Assets (Self-Employment)